-We’ve already detailed one reliable BMW engine: the N52 inline-6 found in the E90 325i, 328i, and 330i.
-Although this engine isn’t perfect, because it’s not turbocharged, it avoids the specific problems the contemporary N54 engine suffered.
-Plus, the N52 doesn’t suffer the E90 M3’s rod-bearing issue.
+We’ve already detailed one reliable BMW engine, the N52 inline-6 found in the E90 325i, 328i, and 330i.
+Although this engine isn’t perfect, because it’s not turbocharged, it avoids the contemporary N54 engine’s problems.
+Plus, the N52 doesn’t suffer from the E90 M3’s rod-bearing issue.

 If you’re scouting out a BMW with an N52 engine, make sure it has the updated cylinder head introduced in the 2009 models.
 This prevents the oil-related valve-tick issue earlier cars often develop, BMW Tuning explains.
 2008-and-earlier cars can also suffer from ABS module and steering lock failure.

 Another reliable modern BMW engine is the M54 inline-6.
 The 2000-2006 E46 3 Series, as well as the contemporary Z3 and Z4 roadsters and X3 and X5 SUVs have this engine, BMW Tuning reports.
-And it’s famous for running reliably even after hundreds of thousands of miles, BMWBlog reports.
+And it’s famous for running reliably even after hundreds of thousands of miles.

 That being said, the M54 engine isn’t quite perfect.
 Like the N52, it comes with BMW’s VANOS system, which operates the valvetrain.
 Over time, the system seals and solenoids degrade and fail.
 The plastic valve cover can similarly degrade, as can the DISA valve on the intake manifold.